Skip to content

 By Benji ChapmanCo-Deputy Music Editor

-Only two months into the new year and gig-goers can expect to be treated with a staggering variety of live music on offer this month.
-Niche acts are shaping up to fill smaller venues available with their cult fan-bases, whilst giants in their respective sound are coming to Bristol too: many of whom will be playing brand-new material only days after their official studio releases.
+Only two months into the new year, gig-goers can expect to be treated to a staggering variety of live music this month.
+Niche acts are shaping up to fill smaller venues available with their cult fan bases, while giants in their respective sound are coming to Bristol too, many of whom will be playing brand-new material only days after their official studio releases.

 Lankum, 1st @ Bristol Beacon